adityapatil343/t3rn-auto-bridge/README.md

 ## t3rn-airdrop-bot:
+(t3rn site facing issue's so our bot also getting some error)

 -A bot designed to automate transactions and bridge assets on the t3rn network, making the process seamless and efficient.
 Now supports both Base Sepolia, Optimism Sepolia and Arbitrum Sepolia testnets.